 While it may be tempting to think that someone who has worked as a scientist may be a better science teacher (as an example), it’s most often these individuals who fail as educators.
 That’s because knowledge of content is only a small aspect of a teacher’s job.

-Teachers also need to have a passion for working with children and young adults, as well as considerable skill in order to engage and promote motivation in class.
+Teachers also need to have a passion for working with children and young adults, as well as considerable skill to engage and promote motivation in class.

 Myth 10 — There Aren’t Any Out-of-Pocket Expenses

 Remember how teachers are earning far less than other graduates?
 Well, unfortunately, their meager salary doesn’t only go toward providing for themselves and their families.

 In a rare instance, teachers receive a stipend to pay for classroom materials.
 Most schools merely provide a box of copy paper, some pencils, furniture, and basic textbooks.

-All the decorations, classroom library books, notebooks, crayons, markers, provided stationery, and folders (etc.) are actually paid for by the teacher.
+All the decorations, classroom library books, notebooks, crayons, markers, provided stationery, and folders (etc.) are paid for by the teacher.
 Teachers tend to spend hundreds of dollars of their own money on classroom supplies every year, despite being underpaid and overworked.